SocksTheWolf/TwitchAdOverlay/README.md

 There's no setting in the Twitch API that allows for querying that an ad is snoozed, so this is a limitation of the Twitch backend.

+If you would like to help with this, please vote on this [Twitch Uservoice Issue](https://twitch.uservoice.com/forums/310213-developers/suggestions/48744287-who-and-when-snoozed-ad-schedule-updated).

 ---

 ## Credits